pymc-devs/pymc-examples/myst_nbs/gaussian_processes/GP-Circular.myst.md

     return (1 + tau * t / c) * np.clip(1 - t / c, 0, np.inf) ** tau
 ```

-We also need implimentation for the distance on a circular domain
+We also need implementation for the distance on a circular domain

 ```{code-cell} ipython3
 def angular_distance(x, y, c):